 There are loads of local people wanting to get involved and help us out.
 We’re always being asked ‘Do you want us to deliver this or deliver that for you?’
 We’ve also just set up a WhatsApp group for all the local coffee shops to stay in touch.
 There’s a real sense of community amidst all the craziness of this.

 Do you know if you’re eligible for the government’s CBLIS loan and how to access it?

 We need everything the government is offering at the moment – but getting hold of it is harder.
 I don’t feel there’s been any clear advice.
 Do we feel we’re getting closer to working it all out?
 Other than spending 10 hours on hold to Barclays, no, not really.

-At this point you want more help from the people who know what’s going on, but it feels like we’re all on our own.
+At this point, you want more help from the people who know what’s going on, but it feels like we’re all on our own.
 Nobody really knows what’s going on.
-The only consolation we take from it is: we’re not the only ones.
+The only consolation we take from it is: that we’re not the only ones.

 What would your advice to other small business owners be?

 Our advice is ‘Don’t freak out’.
 Hopefully this will all work out.
 We’re all in this together.

 Buy a hot meal for an NHS hero, here: https://www.hotmilkcafe.co.uk/take-away